-To start an activity, you'll need to open the appropriate application, in this case the "Career" application, because Garmin watches with Connect IQ no longer have sports profiles; they are individual applications that you'll need to start, just like a computer or phone.
+To start an activity you will have to open the appropriate application, in this case "Race".
+And is that the Garmin watches with Connect IQ no longer have sports profiles, they are individual applications that you will have to start, as if it were a computer or phone.

 Before starting to run the first thing you'll want to do (I guess) is to configure the data screens and other options.
 So while the clock is looking for the ANT+ sensors you have configured and the GPS signal, let's go into the settings.

-To do this, you must press the bottom right touch button, which is the menu to enter options in any application (better known now as "hamburger").
+To do so, you must press the bottom right touch button, which is the menu to enter options in any application (better known now as "hamburger").